dhui808/mobileweb-angular-redux-poc/README.md

 The Redux itself consists of boilerplate artifacts: states, actions, reducers, effects and selectors.
 Actually the applications that implement the Redux pattern are significant higher in the total file size.
 Please compare this project with my other project [mobileweb-angular-mvc-poc](https://github.com/dhui808/mobileweb-angular-mvc-poc) that employs Component pattern, MVC pattern and
-Template Method.
+Template Method pattern.
 The latter is the architecture I recommend for enterprise applications.

 ## Architecture